 During his prime time, he was considered one of the most prominent diplomats and an excellent architect, philosopher, and lawyer.

 The statement for the statesman came at a time of great national distress.
-America was suffering at the hands of the British, racism was peaking, and general people were the cause and suffered the consequence of terrorism.
+America was suffering at the hands of the British, racism was peaking, and general people were the cause and suffered terrorism.

 The Hovering Clouds of Darkness